davidfekke/fek.io/src/blog/2021-05-12/build-your-own-developer-tools-in-node-js.md

 ## Creating a New App in Node.js

-When I am testing out a new NPM package that I might want to use or test a new JavaScript feature in Node.js, I usually do a number of things to setup a new project.
+When I am testing out a new NPM package that I might want to use or testing a new JavaScript feature in Node.js, I usually do a number of things to setup a new project.
 The tasks I go through are usually as follows;

 1) Create a directory and change into that directory
 2) Init a new project using NPM